ryanallen/words-of-my-perfect-teacher/README.md

 Long ago, [Śroṇa](#śroṇa-śroṇajāt) saw an adulterer who had vowed to keep from infidelity during the day.
 In contrast to the butcher, he suffered only during the night.

 There was once a delightful monastery, housing about five hundred monks.
 When the [bell](#bell) rang around midday and the monks gathered to eat, the monastery would turn into a house of burning metal.
 The monks' begging bowls, cups and so forth would change into weapons and the monks would beat each other with them.
 Once the lunch-hour had ended, they would separate and take their places again.
-In the days of [Buddha](#buddha) [Kāśyapa](#kāśyapa), many monks had argued at the time of the midday meal, and this was [the fully ripened effect](#21-the-fully-ripened-effect80).<sup>*</sup>
+In the days of [Buddha](#buddha) [Kāśyapa](#kāśyapa), many monks had argued at the time of the midday meal, and this was [the fully ripened effect](#21-the-fully-ripened-effect80).[^a20]

-<sup>* This is explained in the chapter that follows.</sup><br>

 ---